Glossary of technical writing terms

 ISTC

-Institute of Scientific and Technical Communicators (www.istc.org.uk).
-A professional organisation for technical communicators.
-See also STC.
+Institute of Scientific and Technical Communicators (https://istc.org.uk).
+The ISTC is a professional organization for technical communicators.
+Refer also to STC.

 J top of page